Where is Glenn Vian now? What happened to him after the events in Murder in the Car Park - TheNewsTrace

-The three-part collection, which can shine the mild on the homicide of personal investigator Daniel Morgan, comes scorching off the heels of Murder in the Outback.
+The three-part sequence, which is able to shine the mild on the homicide of personal investigator Daniel Morgan, comes scorching off the heels of Murder in the Outback.

 In 1987, Morgan was killed in a brutal axe assault in a South London pub automobile park, three years after he arrange his personal detective company.

-There have been no witnesses of the homicide, nonetheless, many consider it was as a result of Morgan was on the verge of exposing police corruption, in accordance to the Channel Four documentary, though this was by no means confirmed.
+There have been no witnesses of the homicide, nevertheless, many imagine it was as a result of Morgan was on the verge of exposing police corruption, in accordance to the Channel Four documentary, though this was by no means confirmed.

-Glenn Vian was certainly one of the 4 males who was charged with the homicide in 2008, earlier than being acquitted three years later.
+Glenn Vian was one in every of the 4 males who was charged with the homicide in 2008, earlier than being acquitted three years later.

 Who is Glenn Vian?

-Glenn Vian is the former brother-in-law of Jonathan Rees, who was Daniel Morgan’s enterprise associate.
+Glenn Vian is the former brother-in-law of Jonathan Rees, who was Daniel Morgan’s enterprise accomplice.

 What happened to Glenn Vian?